mendix/docs/content/refguide/export-project-package-dialog.md

-Project---
+---
 title: "Export Project Package"
 parent: "dialogs"
 ---

+## 1 Introduction

-Use this dialog to export the current app to a Mendix project package (.mpk) file.
+Use this dialog box to export the current app to a Mendix project package (*.mpk*) file.
 This is useful, for example, if you want to give someone the entire app, or if you need to provide a test app when submitting a ticket.

-Project packages can be imported again into a new app using the [Import Project Package](import-project-package-dialog) dialog.
+Project packages can be imported again into a new app using the [Import Project Package](import-project-package-dialog) dialog box

-## Package destination
+## 2 Package Destination

 Use this field to choose the directory where the project package file will be created.
 The default location is a directory called *packages* inside the project directory.

-## Export data
+## 3 Export Data

-When creating a project package from you app, it's possible to include a data snapshot.
-This snapshot contains the data from the local database, and any files you uploaded while running the app locally.
+When creating a project package from you app, it is possible to include a data snapshot.
+This snapshot contains data from the local database and any files you uploaded while running the app locally.

-### Existing snapshot
+### 4 Existing Snapshot

 Select this option when you want to include an existing snapshot in the package.
 This option is only available when a snapshot is already present.
-Snapshots can be created by going to *Project > More Versioning > Add snapshot of data*.
+Snapshots can be created via **Project** > **More Versioning** > **Add Snapshot of Data**.

-### Existing snapshot
+### 5 Existing Snapshot

 Select this option if you want to create a new snapshot to include in the package.
-This option becomes available after you run the app locally at least once, because the local database will created when running the app for the first time.
+This option becomes available after you run the app locally at least once, because a local database will be created when running the app for the first time.